Prime detecting quasi-modular forms in higher level: Introduction

 Then one of the results of \cite{CvIO} states that an integer $n$ is a prime if and only if

 As mentioned before, this is just one of an infinite family of such relations.
 Some more recent results are available in \cite{Craig, GomezAP, Kang}.

 \begin{defn} A sequence of numbers $a(n)$ is said to \textit{detect} a set $A\subseteq \N$ if $a(n)=0$ whenever $n\in A$.
-We say that $a(n)$ \textit{strongly detects} $A$ if in addition, $a(n) \neq 0$ whenever $n\notin A$. \end{defn}
+We say that $a(n)$ \textit{strongly detects} $A$ if in addition, $a(n) > 0$ whenever $n\notin A$. \end{defn}

-The existence of prime detecting partition identities arose within the larger context of quasi-modular forms whose $n$-th Fourier coefficient detects (or strongly detects) primes.
+The existence of prime-detecting partition identities arose within the larger context of (mixed-weight) quasi-modular forms whose $n$-th Fourier coefficient detects (or strongly detects) primes.
 In particular, define a subset $\Omega$ of the graded ring of (integer weight) quasi-modular forms (of full level) such that $f\in\Omega$ if and only if for ($q:=e^{2\pi i\tau}$)

 we have $c_f(n)$ strongly detects the primes.
 Let $\mathcal{E}$ denote the space of \begin{it}quasi-modular Eisenstein series\end{it} (i.e., the vector space spanned by Eisenstein series and their derivatives).
 In \cite[Theorem 2.3]{CvIO} the authors classify $\mathcal{E}\cap\Omega$, and propose the following conjecture. \begin{conj} With notation as above, $\Omega \subset \mathcal{E}$. \end{conj}